clarabatt/pet-food-advice/docs/creative-process.md

 The next phase was to create the feature UI itself, at least for the first parts of the flow, the pet selection and the health conditions selection.
 I've created the components and the routes for these two parts, and also the global state management with Pinia, which I was pretty happy with, it's a tool very close to MobX in React, which I love to use because it keep things simple.
 By the way, I loved to use Vue3.
 I'm thinking about using it in my next projects, instead of React.

+### Data and Decision Tree

-After that, I've started to work on the logic of the feature, the decision tree.
+I've started to work on the logic of the feature, the decision tree.
 I've created a JSON file with the dog food samples:

 ```json
 {